VainF/Torch-Pruning/README.md

 ### **Plans:**
 * More high-level pruners like FisherPruner, SoftPruner, GeometricPruner, etc.
 * Support more Transformers like Vision Transformers (:heavy_check_mark:), Swin Transformers, PoolFormers.
+* More standard layers: GroupNorm, InstanceNorm, Shuffle Layers, etc.
 * Pruning benchmarks for CIFAR and ImageNet.
 * A paper about this repo (:heavy_check_mark:, will be released ASAP)

 ## How it works

 Torch-Pruning will forward your model with a fake inputs and trace the computational graph just like ``torch.jit``.
-A dependency graph will be established to record the relation coupling between layers.
+A dependency graph will be established to record the coupling between layers.
 Torch-pruning will collect all affected layers according by propogating your pruning operations through the whole graph, and then return a `PruningClique` for pruning.
 All pruning indices will be automatically transformed if there are operations like ``torch.split`` or ``torch.cat``.

 ## Installation
 ```bash